Home

 Parents of students attending a Title I school may request to know:

-Please Join The SCPS Title I Advisory Team
+Please Attend SCPS Title I Advisory Team Meetings

-If your child attends a Title I school and you would like to help guide the development of planned Title I supports for parents and families (at the school and at the district level), please volunteer to be a member of the SCPS Title I Advisory Team.
-Meetings will be held in September and November of 2024 and February and April of 2025 at sites and times determined to be most convenient for team members.
+If your child attends a Title I school and you would like to help guide the development of planned Title I supports for parents and families (at the school and at the district level), please attend SCPS Title I Advisory Team meetings.
+Dates and times for 2026-2027 meetings will be posted soon.

 More information can be found on the Title I Advisory Team webpage.